Jianru-Lin/cljs-circular-dependency/README.md

 lein cljsbuild auto
 ```

-After compiling, open `simple.html` to see that it does nothing, then open
+After compiling, open `simple.html` to see that it does nothing (see console
-`advanced.html` to see that it cycles between the Foo and Bar pages.
+for error), then open `advanced.html` to see that it cycles between the Foo and
+Bar pages.

 ### Code